learn-crypto-trading/learn-crypto-trading.github.io/README.md

 # learn-crypto-trading

 Organizing resources as I learn, and maybe someone will ask me to write on crypto trading.
-If I can write about and understand some things about crypto protocols, then I can learn and write about trading too.
-I have all these resources organized and ready.
+If I can write and understand some things about crypto protocols, then I can learn and write about trading too.

+This is the beginnings of a nice collection of resources for trading crypto that will grow to include any number of related topics.

 <a href="https://infominer.id"><img src="https://raw.githubusercontent.com/infominer33/infominer33.github.io/master/infominer.png" align="right" width="150" height="140"></a>